vanichols/SEXYrye/README.md

 # SEXYrye
-A package to hold data for the self-cover cropping rye experiments
+A package to house data for the self-cover cropping rye (SEXY) experiments